stefanholek/kmd/README.txt

 ----------------

 kmd.Kmd
-    Implements the mechanics of a command shell, similar to cmd.Cmd.
+    Implements the mechanics of a command shell, similar to `cmd.Cmd`_.

 kmd.completions
     Implements a set of ready-to-use completions.